marcel-code/smart_tomAItoes/README.md

 The first part will initialize everything needed
   - cloning of current main version of code
   - including repo location to system path
-  - checking if setup was successfull (simple test
+  - checking if setup was successfull (simple test)
   -
 The repo will be stored at '/content/smart_tomAItoes'.

 # Repo Setup